ls1intum/Artemis/docs/admin/setup/distributed.rst

 .. note::

-    You don't have to start the client manually.
+    - You don't have to start the client manually.
 The client files are served by the Artemis instances and can be accessed through the load balancer on ``http(s)://localhost``.

+    - You may run into the following error when starting the containers ``No member group is available to assign partition ownership...``.
+This issue should resolve itself after a few seconds.
+Otherwise, you can first start the following containers:
+      ``docker compose -f docker/test-server-multi-node-mysql-localci.yml up mysql jhipster-registry activemq-broker artemis-app-node-1``.
+      After these containers are up and running, you can start the remaining containers:
+      ``docker compose -f docker/test-server-multi-node-mysql-localci.yml up artemis-app-node-2 artemis-app-node-3 nginx``.

 Linux setup
 """""""""""